Doug Bandow

 Douglas Bandow (born April 15, 1957) is an American political writer working as a Senior Fellow at the Cato Institute.
-In 2005, Bandow was forced to resign from the Cato Institute after it was revealed that for over ten years, he accepted payments in exchange for publishing articles favorable to various clients.
-Bandow referred to the activities as "a lapse of judgment" and said that he accepted payments for "between 12 and 24 articles," each article costing approximately $2,000.
-Bandow was subsequently allowed to return to the Cato Institute.

 Bandow regularly writes on military non-interventionism, and is a critic of NATO enlargement.

 Background

 Bandow obtained his bachelor's degree in economics from Florida State University in Tallahassee in 1976.
 He completed a J.D. degree from the Stanford Law School in Palo Alto, California in 1979.
 He worked in the Reagan administration as special assistant to the president and edited the political magazine Inquiry.

 Career

-Bandow resigned from Cato in December, 2005 after admitting he accepted payments from lobbyist Jack Abramoff over approximately ten years in return for publishing articles favorable to Abramoff's clients.
+Bandow resigned from Cato in December 2005 after admitting he accepted payments from lobbyist Jack Abramoff over approximately ten years in return for publishing articles favorable to Abramoff's clients.
 The articles identified his affiliation with Cato, but he did not tell Cato about the payments.
 He has referred to these activities as "a lapse of judgment" and said that he accepted payments for "between 12 and 24 articles."
 Copley News Service, which had carried Bandow's syndicated column for a number of years, suspended him immediately.
+Bandow was later allowed to return to the Cato Institute.

 In January 2006, Bandow joined the non-profit Citizen Outreach as Vice President of Policy.
 Bandow later rejoined the Cato Institute as a Senior Fellow, where he continues to publish through its various outlets and appear at various Cato-sponsored events.